cafebr/pdsnd_github/README.md

 chicago.csv, new_york_city.csv, washington.csv and bikeshare.py

 ### Credits
-Credits are due to myself, Andre, who have been focused on overcoming the lack of free time and powering through Udacity courses.
+Credits are due to myself, Andre Weil, who have been focused on overcoming the lack of free time and powering through Udacity courses on the due date.